manymoments/manymoments.github.io/_posts/2019-06-07-modeling-the-adversary.md

 2. _n>2f_ where the adversary controls a minority of the nodes.
 3. _n>3f_ where the adversary controls less than a third of the nodes.

-After fixing the threshold, the next critical aspect is what type of corruption the adversary can inflict on the _f_ nodes.

-Lets start with the three basic adversaries: Crash, Omission, and Byzantine.
+The next critical aspect is what type of corruption the adversary can inflict on the _f_ nodes.
+There are three classic adversaries: Crash, Omission, and Byzantine.

 _Crash_ : after the node is corrupted it stops sending and receiving all messages.